 STATE OF VERMONT DEPARTMENT OF PUBLIC SAFETY Advocates, law enforcement stand ready to help survivors of domestic and sexual violence despite global pandemic Self-isolation does not mean that you are alone: Resources continue to be available to all who need them WATERBURY, Vt.
 (March 24, 2020) — The Vermont State Police, Vermont Attorney General’s Office and the Vermont Network Against … Read More

-In a recent Op-Ed in VTDigger, Karen Tronsgard-Scott, Executive Director, highlighted the important link between mass shootings, gun reform and domestic violence.
+In a recent Op-Ed in VTDigger, Karen Tronsgard-Scott, Executive Director, highlighted the risk of lethality when firearms are present in a domestic violence situation, especially at the time of filing for a relief from abuse order.
 Read the full commentary here!

 Dear friends, partners and members of our cherished community, We are writing today with an important update about services provided by member organizations of the Vermont Network during the COVID-19 crisis.
 The 15 member organizations of the Vermont Network are committed to providing the best services to communities throughout Vermont.
 Member organizations are also carefully considering the advisories from the Vermont Department … Read More

 Domestic and sexual violence occur in every community in Vermont and often, this harm is hidden from view.
 Our new data snapshot helps provide context and shape to the experiences of thousands of Vermonters.
 In 2019 alone, Member Organizations of the Vermont Network helped 8,760 people.
 This year’s snapshot also highlights challenges survivors face in accessing housing, the deadly relationship … Read More